athackst/workstation_setup/dockerfiles/README.md

 __Q: Why build code inside a docker?__

-> Recreatable building environment that can be duplicated in Continuous Integration or sent to others to duplicate issues.
+> Re-creatable building environment that can be duplicated in Continuous Integration or sent to others to duplicate issues.